-Petrol leaf blowers are usually powered by a 2-stroke engine which makes them exceptionally powerful.
+Petrol powered leaf blowers usually have a two-stroke engine which makes them exceptionally powerful.
 There’s no cord to worry about which makes them perfect for large gardens – no trailing leads causing tripping hazards or extension cords to have to mess around with.

-The downside to petrol leaf blowers is that they can be harder to start, expensive to maintain and heavy to use.
-You might find it difficult to use a petrol leaf blower sustainably over a long period, plus they tend to be very noisy.
+The downside to petrol powered blowers is that they can be harder to start, expensive to maintain and heavy to use.
+You might find it difficult to use a petrol blower sustainably over a long period, plus they tend to be very noisy.

 If you have a lot of leaves to clear, a powerful petrol leaf blower with a backpack design might be the best option.

 Handheld leaf blowers are lighter, but they can get uncomfortable to hold after even a short period of time.
 Lighter petrol leaf blowers will be easier to manage but are unlikely to have as powerful an engine, so this is where the compromise lies.

 If you’re planning to use a handheld leaf blower, the weight is extra important.
 Some of the lightest models I’ve tried are just a few kilograms, while the most powerful models may weigh over 10 kg.
 Check the product specifications and make sure that the model you’re considering is a manageable weight – especially if you’re set on having a handheld design.

 Remember that even a backpack-style leaf blower will need to be light enough for you to carry on your back for an extended period, and when filled with fuel they will be even heavier.

 The petrol tank capacity will determine how long you can use your leaf blower for before you run out of fuel.

 The benefit of a larger tank is that you can tackle a bigger area without having to refuel.
 This means you can complete the job a lot faster, with less stops and starts.